sdonohoo/forecasting/retail_sales/OrangeJuice_Pt_3Weeks_Weekly/submissions/RNN/README.md

    Unix group and add users to it by following the instructions [here](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user).

-6. Pull a Docker image from ACR using the following command
+6. Pull a Docker image from ACR using the following command [Yiyu: To be updated]

    ```bash
    docker pull tsperf.azurecr.io/retail_sales/orangejuice_pt_3weeks_weekly/dcnn_image:v1